Apros7/AI-Projects/Pathfinding  Algorithms/README.md

 This will run both baseline solvers, first the random, then the circular one.
 You need to close the app to move on the next.

 ## Baseline Simulation
-The simulation will always produce solveable simulations.
+- The simulation will always produce solveable simulations.
-All obstacles, start and end position is known from the start Map is currently 25 x 40 tiles.
+- All obstacles, start and end position is known from the start
+- Each tile has a 40% probability of being an obstacle
+- Map is currently 25 x 40 tiles.
 The starting position is always in the first 10 rows, and the end position in the last 10 rows.

 ### Algorithms used:
 - BaselineSolvers: Both a random and a circular solver.
 CircleBaselineSolver is basically the theory behind [Dijkstra’s algorithm](https://www.graphable.ai/blog/pathfinding-algorithms/), but since there is no difference in the length between nodes, this becomes a simple circular solver more like [Breadth First Search](https://www.geeksforgeeks.org/breadth-first-search-or-bfs-for-a-graph/)
 - Heuristic Solver: Chooses the node with the shortest distance to the target node.
 - [A*](https://www.geeksforgeeks.org/a-search-algorithm/): Dependent on knowing the end point to work.
-Heuristic and A* performs the highest, with A* being more consistently low.

 Random Solver: | Circular Solver: | Heuristic Solver | A Star Solver |
 :-------------:|:----------------:|:----------------:|:-------------: